jh6208/Machine_Learning_Exercises/README.md

 The goal of this assignment is to design a simple pairs trading strategy in the S&P 500 ETF and the Dow Jones Industrial ETF, by using the rolling regression and Kalman filtering.
 Even though not performing well by both methods, this mini project provides a general blueprint for implementing the pairs trading strategy in finance, a common statistical arbitrage approach adopted by investors to earn a profit.

 * Category: Applications in Finance

+***4. Assignment_4_SVM:***

+This is a short exercise whose goal is to let newcomers be familiar with the Support Vector Machines' application in classification.
+The majority of the contributions of this assignment is from the textbook "Hands-On Machine Learning with Scikit-Learn and TensorFlow.pdf" by the author Géron A., and its corresponding github repository https://github.com/ageron/handson-ml2.

+* Category: Concept Teachings